Shulammite-Aso/website/src/routes/docs/ide/jetbrains-private-beta.md

 Please note that **the implementation of the JetBrains Beta is subject to change** until the feature is announced publically.

-> **Important:** The current JetBrains private Beta works via [Code With Me](https://www.jetbrains.com/code-with-me/) to facilitate early Beta testing.
-The final JetBrains is expected not to require use of Code With Me.
-The Beta implementation means that anyone who might discover the workspace URL could potentially get access to your workspace.
-Therefore, you should only use the JetBrains Desktop Beta for projects that are non-critical, and be careful with any secrets or access granted to a workspace that is connected to JetBrains Desktop.
+> **Warning:** Currently, our JetBrains implementation uses [Code With Me](https://www.jetbrains.com/code-with-me/) links and a shared password to facilitate early Beta testing.
+This means that for now, anyone who might discover the workspace URL could potentially get full access to your workspace.
+This solution is temporary and will be resolved before the final release.

 ## How to enable JetBrains private Beta